Artificial Intelligence Writing Lacks The Human Touch

 For articles, content marketing, or blog posts, it’s so quick and easy to generate a 1,000-word text.

-It’s also possible to use AI to write books.
+It’s also possible to use AI to write ebooks and books.

 AI writing is not new.
 The first computer-generated book was published in 1984.